Select your language

 The reason?
 To incorporate a company in Singapore, you need to appoint a local director for your Singapore private limited, and in this case, a Singapore nominee director.

-So what is a nominee director and how can you appoint one for your local company in Singapore?
-In this comprehensive guide, you will learn exactly everything you need to know about the Singapore nominee director:
+In this comprehensive guide, you will learn exactly everything you need to know about the Singapore nominee director.

 1. What is a nominee director?